 - Keep copies of any documentation that you provided to the company about sexual harassment.

 Title VII provides protections for employees of private, state, and local governments.
 Educational institutions, employment agencies, labor organizations, and joint labor-management committees that provide training are covered as well.
 These companies must employ more than 14 people.
 Individual states and localities can implement laws that cover smaller companies and other specific types of companies.
 In these cases, local laws may provide more comprehensive protections for the local population.

 Sexual harassment victims are entitled to compensation by their harassers.
 These compensation efforts are designed to make a person feel "whole" again.
 In essence, these efforts are made to restore the victim to the condition that he or she was in before the sexual harassment incident.
 In these cases, several different forms of compensation can be provided.
 These include:

 - Compensatory hiring or promotion if harassment interfered with employment or advancement

 - Coverage of legal fees

 - Any other action dictated or supported by the presiding court judge

 If you need help with sexual harassment laws, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.